As you’ll be aware, there are two main types of car gearbox, manual or automatic. But there’s also a third option – the semi-automatic!

 Semi-automatic transmission means that the vehicle combines manual and automatic gearboxes - offering the best of both worlds.

-A semi-automatic can be a bit more expensive than a regular manual car; however, it has a lot of benefits.
+A car with a semi-automatic transmission can be a bit more expensive than a regular manual car; however, it has a lot of benefits.

 The main appeal of having a semi-automatic car is that the driver has the option to control the gears manually or automatically, whichever they prefer at the time.